instana/nodejs/CONTRIBUTING.md

 ## Executing code coverage tool

-If you are actively developing a feature and you would like to know which lines and files you have already covered in your tests, it's recommended to use `.only` for the target test file and then run:
+If you are actively developing a feature and you would like to know which lines and files you have already covered in your tests, you can run:

 ```
-npm run coverage --scope @instana/collector
+npm run coverage --npm_command="test:ci:opentelemetry-exporter"
 ```

 At the end of the execution it will open the coverage report in the browser and you can navigate through the result.

-Circle CI executes `npm run coverage-all` once per week to generate a full coverage report.
+On Tekton we run `npm run coverage-ci` once per week to generate a full coverage report.

-It's not recommended to run `coverage-all` locally, because it can take up to 1 1/2h.

 ## How to Contribute